 In this future setting humanity has also reached a point of space travel which makes it possible to jump across the galaxy quickly through an invention known as the quantum gateway.
 With the ability to travel the stars the United Earth Empire began to crumble which has created 3 distinct factions.

 This infinite war is central to the single player campaign with each faction having their own external and internal issues.
 At the core of this adventure is the development of a new powerful weapon called the Black Sun which is capable of wiping out planets in a single shot.
-This planet killer has other uses though and the faction who ends up with it in their hands will be able to achieve their ultimate objective, a choice that is up to players.
+This planet destroyer has other uses though and the faction who ends up with it in their hands will be able to achieve their ultimate objective, a choice that is up to players.

 In total the campaign has 18 missions, although this equals only 6 for each faction, so you’ll want to explore each of their stories to get your dollars worth.
 Missions are typically much larger than similar titles with multiple objectives for players to achieve.
 In each of these factions players assume the role of an inexperienced commander for their faction.